Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 decisive overall.

 3. * Strong evidence of misrepresentation of the voting preferences of the electorate – although Labour were seen as potential ‘saviours’ of UK’s fortunes by many, and arguably the country's first choice for a replacement for the Tories, the total voting figures would indicate that a much broader coalition of parties in government would be a fairer representation of the electorate’s wishes.
+We mat well see a hung parliament in 2029 as a result of this trend.
 The turnout of only 60%, the lowest since 2001, is also worrying for the health of our democracy, and indicates all is not well.

 4. * A